joshenders/appleworks_format/Readme.txt

 What we don't know:

-1) a lot, perhaps we don't care to know it all
+1) a lot, perhaps we don't care to know it all...
 2) If the start of data is stored as an address in the file that we can search for.
-In other words, our meaningful data is surrounded by garbage that we don't fully understand however, if we can find a hint about where data begins we can efficiently extract and convert our target data
+In other words, our meaningful data is surrounded by garbage that we don't fully understand however, if we can find a hint about where data begins, we can efficiently extract and convert our target data

 Goals: